iotbzh/DEPRECATED_4a-hal-generic/README.md

 At external hal loading, the '4a-hal-manager' will subscribe to this event.
 Within your hal, you must generate an event each time the status of your hal changes.

+### Known issues

+#### Fail to find json configuration files

+When compiling and executing 4a-hal-generic and 4a-softmixer for a specific target using an sdk, some bindings won't find there json configuration files.
+This issue does not appears when compiling and deploying the 4a-hal-generic/4a-softmixer with yocto because a recipe its taking charge of these issues.

+Nevertheless, to make the bindings find their configuration files, you can export the `CONTROL_CONFIG_PATH` environment variable to the directories where the configuration files are stored.
+Example on a target where the 4a-hal and 4a-softmixer are deployed into `/home/root/4a` directory :
+`export CONTROL_CONFIG_PATH=/home/root/4a/smixer/etc:/home/root/4a/4a-hal/etc`.

 ## What is missing in this version